immich-app/demo/README.md

 # Demo
 This repo contains the setup for the demo instance at https://demo.immich.app/
+You probably don't want to use this yourself.
+Instead, check out the install guide at https://docs.immich.app/docs/install/docker-compose

 To deploy:
 1. Have a server with docker and docker-compose setup, and exiftool installed